AliAlkadhim/HGCALDB_Tutorials/tutorials/welcome.md

-# Welcome to *HGCDB Tutorials*, a one-stop-shop for all things HGCADB
+# Welcome to *HGCALDB Tutorials*, a one-stop-shop for all things HGCALDB

 :::{note}